-The Manor House, Samara Private Game Reserve, Great Karoo, South Africa: Samara Private Game Reserve is a pioneering conservation journey to regenerate South Africa’s semi-arid Great Karoo region through rewilding and responsible tourism.
+The Manor House, Samara Karoo Reserve, Great Karoo, South Africa: Samara Karoo Reserve is a pioneering conservation journey to regenerate South Africa’s semi-arid Great Karoo region through rewilding and responsible tourism.
 The mountain landscape unfolds over a 21-metre infinity pool, descending to a waterhole frequently visited by wildlife.

 Best oases in the African heat